-I am a second year PhD student in the Department of Mathematics at the University of Michigan.
+I am a third year PhD student in the Department of Mathematics at the University of Michigan.
 My advisor is Michael Zieve.

 I have obtained M.S. in mathematics from Seoul National University in May 2015.
 My thesis advisor was Atanas Iliev.
 Before that I have obtained B.A. in mathematics from the University of Wisconsin-Madison in May 2013.
 I have not written any senior thesis, but I have developed much of my interest in mathematics by working with Melanie Matchett Wood.

 In general, I am interested in algebraic geometry, commutative algebra, and algebraic topology.
 More specifically, I like to think about relationships between point-count over finite fields and (co)homology groups, using motivic zeta series over Grothendieck ring of certain spaces.

 Fall 2017: Rationality of Topological Zeta Functions, (Student Representation Theory Seminar, University of Michigan)

 Fall 2016: Topological methods for some arithmetic questions, (Undergraduate Math Club, University of Michigan)

 |Fall 2017||Math 116 (University of Michigan)|